 Summary

-block using BBCode, you can format surrounding text outside of it.
+To summarize, while you cannot format text (like making it bold or changing its color) inside a code block using BBCode, you can format surrounding text outside of it.
 Thus, you cannot directly bold and color text inside a 'code block' but can format adjacent text instead.

 Authoritative Sources